Recklore/Entropy/README.md

 ## References

--   **DKTplus**: The implementation is based on the principles of Deep Knowledge Tracing.
+-   **DKTplus**: The DKTplus model implementation is adapted from the excellent [pyKT (Python library for Knowledge Tracing)](https://github.com/pykt-team/pykt-toolkit) library.
--   **DQN**: The DQN agent is based on the work by Mnih et al., "Playing Atari with Deep Reinforcement Learning".
+-   **DQN**: The DQN agent is based on the work by Mnih et al., ["Playing Atari with Deep Reinforcement Learning"](https://www.cs.toronto.edu/~vmnih/docs/dqn.pdf).
--   **LightRAG**: A lightweight and modular RAG framework.
+-   **LightRAG**: This project uses [LightRAG](https://github.com/hku-nlp/lightrag), a lightweight and modular RAG framework.
 -   **ASSISTments Dataset**: A public dataset for research in student learning.

 ## Assumptions